Introduction to Stock Market

 Stockbrokers

 A stockbroker, also known as the financial adviser, typically buys and sells stocks, determines the best investment, and makes portfolio recommendations for clients.
-Brokers are usually compensated through commission on each trade they make or an annual fee.
-Even though individuals could be stockbrokers, it is typically the broker from the stock brokerage firm that provides such services.
+Brokers usually get their compensation through a commission on each trade they make or an annual fee.
+Even though individuals could be stockbrokers, the broker from the stock brokerage firm typically provides such services.

 -